mayhemantt/mayhemantt/README.md

  - 🔭 SpaceX FanBoi, die for space😼

- - 🛸 Into High Energy Physics and Astrophysics, i love shotting stars too.
+ - 🛸 Into High Energy Physics and Astrophysics, I love shooting stars too.

  - I do fullstack and much of every thing :heart: